Mass Entities in UE5

 Experimental Modules

 Mass is implemented by several different modules, all of which are under heavy development as of UE 5.5.
-Since 5.2 the API has changed, and it is expected that it will change some more in future versions.
+Since 5.2 the API has changed, in some cases quite a bit, and it is expected that it will change some more in future versions.

 Important Mass Subsystems